ACB-prgm/ScriptWriter-Plugin/README.md

 ![Untitled](https://user-images.githubusercontent.com/63984796/183294294-e048e64a-24ef-4fed-b69f-fe3963813dd1.png)
 # ScriptWriter-Plugin
 A simple plugin to virtually type out scripts for making tutorial videos.
 You can set some settings in the plugin.gd script such as `CPM` (characters per minute) and `PAUSE_BETWEEN` (amount of time to pause between writing blocks).
-Note: this turns script autocomplete off before starting and back on after finishing.
-Thus, if you exit out of the editor or disable the plugin while it is writing your autocomplete will remain off until you go to Editor Settings > Text Editor > Completion.
+Note: this turns script autocomplete off before starting, and back on after finishing.
+Thus, if you exit out of the editor or disable the plugin while it is writing, your autocomplete will remain off until you go to Editor Settings > Text Editor > Completion.

 Once enabled, you can use the following commands to use the plugin:
 ### Commands: